I flew to Lisbon to get my Portuguese passport during the Covid.

 - It is advisable to visit as early as possible in the morning both to get as much time as possible and also to avoid queues that are too long.

-- Charge your camera and the cell phone before you visit because you won’t stop taking pictures while you’re there.
+- Charge your camera and your cell phone before you visit because you won’t stop taking pictures while you’re there.

 - If you are in Lisbon for a few days, then do not miss out on visiting Sintra.
 It’s really close and it’s definitely worth it!